+brynmawr.edu/inside/offices-services/careercivic-engagement-center/graduate-schoolresources/pre-law

-https://www.brynmawr.edu/inside/officesservices/career-civic-engagement-center/ graduate-school-resources/pre-law about letters of recommendation, timelines and essays.
+The pre-law advisor provides aspiring attorneys with advice about preparing for and applying to law school, information on registering for entrance examinations (LSATs), and information about letters of recommendation, timelines and essays.
 Students considering a career in the law should take advantage of events sponsored by the Career & Civic Engagement Center, the Dean's Office and the Pre-Law Club.
-Submit your name/email to Jennifer Beale (jbeale@brynmawr.edu) to receive notices for all pre-law activities or to meet.
+Submit your name/ email to Jennifer Beale (jbeale@brynmawr.edu) to receive notices for all pre-law activities or to meet.